yixiao1/Action-Based-Representation-Learning/README.md

         git clone https://github.com/yixiao1/Action-Based-Representation-Learning.git

+4. Download the CARLA version we used with this [link]().

-2. Add packages to your PYTHONPATH:
+5. Add packages to your PYTHONPATH:

     - Path to carla
     - Path to carla .egg fil